 Should you get the AirPods 4 or AirPods 4 with ANC?

 While not taking a spot in our top five, the new AirPods 4 and AirPods 4 with ANC deserve consideration for iPhone users, especially those who prefer an unsealed earbud design.
 Both models feature an improved fit, the H2 chip for seamless Apple ecosystem integration, and IP54 dust and water resistance.
-The standard AirPods 4 ($129 at Amazon) offer the most affordable entry into the AirPods lineup, while the ANC version ($149.99 at Micro Center) adds active noise cancelation, Adaptive Audio, and Conversation Awareness features.
+The standard AirPods 4 ($129 at Amazon) offer the most affordable entry into the AirPods lineup, while the ANC version ($179.99 at Amazon) adds active noise cancelation, Adaptive Audio, and Conversation Awareness features.

 The unsealed design of both models ensures awareness of your surroundings, but it also limits noise isolation.
 The ANC version attempts to address this with active noise cancelation, though its effectiveness is somewhat limited by the unsealed design.
 Both models deliver good sound quality for unsealed earbuds, but they can’t match the audio performance of sealed in-ear options.